 What is Google’s Index?

-Do you want to learn how to index new website on Google?
-Google’s index refers to the list of all the webpages that the search engine knows about.
+Do you want to learn how to index new websites on Google?
+Google’s index refers to the list of all the web pages that the search engine knows about.
 If your website is not indexed, it will never be in its search results.

 In other words, no one would ever find your website.
 It will be as if it doesn’t even exist.